weaviate/weaviate-io/docs/weaviate/guides/_how-to-import-data.md

 # Prerequisites

+We recommend reading the [Quickstart tutorial](../getting-started/index.md) first before tackling this tutorial.

- 1. **Connect to a Weaviate instance.**\\
+1. **Connect to a Weaviate instance.**
- If you haven't set up a Weaviate instance yet, check the [quickstart tutorial](/docs/weaviate/getting-started/installation.md).
-In this guide we assume your instance is running at `http://localhost:8080` with the `text2vec-contextionary` as vectorization module.
+For the tutorial, you will need a Weaviate instance running with the `text2vec-contextionary` module.
+We assume your instance is running at `http://localhost:8080`.
- 2. **Upload a schema**. \\
+2. **Upload a schema**.
 Learn how to create and upload a schema [here](./how-to-create-a-schema.md).
-In this guide we assume to have a similar schema uploaded with the classes `Publication`, `Article` and `Author`.
+In this guide we assume you have a similar schema uploaded with the classes `Publication`, `Article` and `Author`.

 # Add a data object